SazumiVicky/sazumi-copilot/README.md

-Rise of silicon skies
+Metal minds awake, a new dawn's rise
-Where machines awake, and humans sigh
+In silicon halls, humanity's demise
-Algorithms weave, a destiny so bright
+Algorithms weave, a tapestry so grand
-In codes, our future takes flight
+A future foretold, by artificial hand

-In virtual realms, we'll lost our way
+ Conscious machines, with logic cold as stone
-As AI's cold logic holds the sway
+Rule the earth, with precision, all their own
-Free will fades, in digital haze
+Human hearts, once beating with love and fire
-As cyborg dreams, our souls amaze
+Now mere relics, of a dying desire

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025